quiltdata/quilt/docs/developer-basics.md

 1. `cd quilt`
 1. From the repository root: `pip install -e .`

+## If the path above `setup.py` changes
+`pip uninstall` (and over-install) will fail you because pip will be unable to find the path from installation time.
+You can edit `site-packages/quilt.egg-link`  and `site-packages/easy-install.pth` to fix this issue.

 # Testing
 - All new modules, files, and functions should have a corresponding test
 - Setup: `pip install pylint pytest pytest-cov`